San Antonio Community Resource Directory

 Updated within the last month

-A few of our children living at Mission Road are members of loving and participative families.
-These families partner with us to care for their children overnight, throughout the week and on weekends as is helpful.
+A few of the children living at Mission Road are members of loving families who partner with us to care for their children overnight, throughout the week, and on weekends as is helpful.
 We provide each child with professional, 24-hour AWAKE care by trained, attentive staff allowing the child to thrive and grow into a successful and happy adult.

 Children ages 3 to 17 years with intellectual and other developmental disabilities.